The Products we Used to Finish Our New Butcher Block Countertop

 Ongoing maintenance

-Once our Bees wax conditioner bottle runs out, we’ll switch to the food-grade butcher block conditioner shown above.
+Once our bees wax conditioner runs out, we’ll switch to the food-grade butcher block conditioner shown above.
 This isn’t necessary but by then the wood should be adequately conditioned and why not go for food grade.

-One thing we love about finishing butcher block countertops like this is that you can easily and quickly give it a little sand if it needs it before applying more conditioner.
+One thing we love about finishing butcher block countertops with conditioner is that you can easily and quickly fix any part of the wood that’s worn/dry/damaged (like the places that get a lot of use).
+You can just give it a little sand and conditioner without having to completely refinish the whole countertop.

-She’s a beautiful butcher block!
+That’s it!
+All the products we use to the butcher block.
 Still considering adding an ogee edge to it like we did to the walnut butcher block in the Farmhouse kitchen.
 Thoughts?